Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 In Ivy, that won't be the case anymore: it will not be possible to reassign a value to a template variable (here `option`).
-To prepare the sitch to Ivy, a schematic analyzes your templates when you upgrade to Angular&nbsp;8.0 and warn you if that's the case.
+To prepare the switch to Ivy, a schematic analyzes your templates when you upgrade to Angular&nbsp;8.0 and warns you if that's the case.

 You then have to manually fix it: